dudushy/minecraft-server/README.md

 2. Create a network.

-    _Maybe you need to sign in/sign up._
+    _You may need to sign in/sign up._
     - Click on `Network`.

         ![network](https://i.imgur.com/I69ESzh.png)